- 2 teaspoons cornstarch

 - 1/8 teaspoon pepper

-- In the same skillet, saute mushrooms and onion in butter until tender.
-Stir in the sherry or broth, salt and pepper; bring to a boil.
-Stir cornstarch mixture, add to the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with chicken.
+- In same pan, heat butter over medium-high heat; saute mushrooms and onion until tender.
+Stir in sherry, salt and pepper; bring to a boil.
+Stir cornstarch mixture and add to pan.
+Return to a boil; cook and stir until thickened, 1-2 minutes.
+Return chicken to pan; heat through.
 Yield: 4 servings.

 Reviews for Contest-Winning Chicken with Mushroom Sauce